-We have reviewed the accompanying balance sheets of KGI Life Insurance Co., Ltd. (the "Company") as of September 30, 2024 and 2023, and the related statements of comprehensive income, changes in equity and cash flows for the three months ended September 30, 2024 and 2023, and for the nine months ended September 30, 2024 and 2023, and notes to the financial statements, including the summary of significant accounting policies (together "the financial statements").
+We have reviewed the accompanying balance sheets of KGI Life Insurance Co., Ltd. (the "Company") as of March 31, 2025 and 2024, and the related statements of comprehensive income, changes in equity and cash flows for the three months ended March 31, 2025 and 2024, and notes to the financial statements, including the summary of significant accounting policies (together "the financial statements").
 Management is responsible for the preparation and fair presentation of these financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Insurance Enterprises and International Accounting Standard 34, "Interim Financial Reporting" as endorsed and become effective by Financial Supervisory Commission of the Republic of China.
 Our responsibility is to express a conclusion on these financial statements based on our reviews.